dmataconis/Different-Curves/README.md

 HighestScoreCurve.py: Create variable called curve that subtracts the highest grade from 100.
 Add curve to each score to find final grades.

+FunCalls.py: Holds functions that can be used in both AverageCurve.py and HighestScoreCurve.py.